 Our program headquarters are in Harlem, and we have community-based hubs in the Bronx and Brooklyn.
 These sites facilitate our Advocates’ efforts to connect youth with supports and resources that are rooted in their neighborhoods.

 - Scope of Work

-Partner providers will be awarded up to $200,000 to implement programming over a 12-month period on Rikers Island based on the scope outlined below.
+Up to 4 partner providers will be awarded funds from a pool of $200,000 to implement programming over a 12-month period on Rikers Island based on the scope outlined below.
 Proposed programs should focus on positive youth development through basketball, physical fitness, and teambuilding.
-Programs should be culturally responsive and engaging, tailored for a population of incarcerated young people.
-Programs in arts and culture have been especially successful on Rikers Island. .
+Programs should be culturally responsive and engaging, tailored for a population of incarcerated young men.
+Programs in arts and culture have been especially successful on Rikers Island.

 The program will be delivered according to the following parameters:

 - Approximately 10-15 participants per session; 16-24 years old;

 - Program duration will be for a 12-month period;